 U.S. conducts 20th strike on alleged drug boat, killing 4 people in Caribbean Sea

 The Pentagon has not revealed more information about the most recent strike.
-Previously, Defense Secretary Pete Hegseth has said the attacks have targeted "narco-terrorists" on known drug trafficking routes, although U.S. officials have not provided specific evidence that the vessels were smuggling drugs or posed a threat to the United States.
+Previously, Hegseth has said the attacks have targeted "narco-terrorists" on known drug trafficking routes, although U.S. officials have not provided specific evidence that the vessels were smuggling drugs or posed a threat to the United States.

 Some experts say the strikes, which have taken place in both the Pacific and Caribbean, may violate international law even if they target known drug traffickers.
 U.N. human rights chief Volker Türk this week urged an investigation into the legality of the strikes, warning of "strong indications" of "extrajudicial killings."

-Note: This story has been updated to reflect that a Pentagon official later told CBS News the strike took place on Monday, not Tuesday.